 Why we picked the Honda CR-V: It’s the latest in a long line of crowd-pleasing versions of this compact SUV.
 The CR-V’s great fuel economy and starting price around $25,000 help it maintain its place in the hearts and minds of many shoppers.
 The annual fuel cost of $1,050 helps, too.

 The CR-V has a ton of room inside, but it’s small enough to maneuver anywhere a typical sedan could go.
 Honda Sensing, the brand’s full complement of safety tech, is standard.
 The interior is great for the price, though the base infotainment system is bare-bones.
 You have to upgrade if you want smartphone connectivity, a touchscreen, and wireless charging.
-However, unlike some of its competitors, the is relatively peppy to drive.
+However, unlike some of its competitors, the 2020 Honda CR-V is relatively peppy to drive.